 Nielsen is a Diverse and Growth-oriented company, focused on developing our People and delighting our Clients.
-Nielsen is undergoing a transformation that will impact the way we work, through people, process and technology.
+Nielsen is undergoing a transformation that will impact the way we work through people, process and technology.

 Your key responsibilities:

-- Negotiating sales and closing the deal
+- Negotiating sales

 - Offering clients a unique perspective based on insights